zhiyant/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem
-coursework for 271P Artificial Intelligence in UCIrvine
+coursework for 271P Artificial Intelligence at UCIrvine

 Solving TSP with two algorithms.